Rh Typing using Tube Method

 Positive results Rh typing are indicated by agglutination of tested blood.
 A negative result is observed when there is a clear supernatant after resuspension in the red cell agglutination test.

-• Agglutination in a tube: Indicates the presence of the corresponding antigen on the red blood cells.
+• Agglutination in a tube: Indicates the presence of the corresponding antigen on the red blood cells in Rh typing.

 • No agglutination: Indicates the absence of the corresponding antigen.